MdAhsanulHimel/load_packages_R/README.md

 ```
 This will source the function to your R global environment, and you will be able to use it.

-This function loads all the packages that are installed.
+This function loads all the passed packages that are installed.
 If any of the packages are not installed, then it installs first and then loads to the environment.

 **Arguments:**
 `packages`: A vector of packages that needs to be loaded